 Another big one is fixed income.
 Fixed-income mutual funds invest in municipal bonds, corporate bonds, and other debt instruments with a set rate of return.
-The fund’s portfolio is meant to earn income and distribute it to shareholders.
+Earnings from the fund’s holdings will be either redistributed to investors or reinvested back into the fund.

 In order to resell reduced bonds at a profit, these funds are typically actively managed.
-Bond funds, while projected to provide a higher return than Certificates of deposit (CDs) or money market funds, are not risk-free.
+Even though bond funds are expected to earn more than CDs or money market funds, they are not risk-free investments.

 Money Market Instruments Trust

 The money market is made up of risk-free short-term debt instruments, mostly Treasury bills.
 This is a safe place to keep the money.
 You won’t make enormous bucks, but you won’t lose any.
-A typical return is higher than a traditional checking or savings account but lower than a typical certificate of deposit (CD).
+Standard returns are greater than those offered by most checking and savings accounts but lower than those offered by conventional CDs.